BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/18_1_Verifying_Your_Lightning_Setup.md

 You also _probably_ want to do this on an unpruned node, as working with pruned nodes on Lightning may cause issues with installation and usage.
 If you set up your node way back at the start of this course to be pruned, you may wish to replace it with an unpruned node now.
 (If you're using testnet, you should be able to use the same size machine as you did for your pruned node.)

+> :warning: **WARNING:** OK, here's the truth: you can run c-lightning on a pruned node.
+However, as the [Lightning repo](https://github.com/ElementsProject/lightning#pruning) notes, there may be issues.
+To make it work you have to ensure that your Lightning node is only ever trying to update info on blocks that your Bitcoin node has not pruned.
+To do so you must make sure (1) that your Bitcoin node is fully up to date before you start your Lightning node for the first time; and (2) that your Lightning node never falls too far behind your Bitcoin node (for a standard 550-block pruning, it can never be turned off for 4 or more days).
+So, you can do it, but it does introduce some danger, which isn't a good idea if you're running a production service.

 With that, you're ready to install Lightning:

 First you're going to need to install dependencies, including development requirements.